 Photographers must enter each image in one of the following categories.
 The same photo cannot be entered in more than one category.
 Judges reserve the right to switch images to other categories.

-BIRDS Flying, perching, standing, or swimming – send us your best bird shots!
+Flying, perching, standing, swimming or hunting – send us your best bird shots!

-WATER & LANDSCAPES Scenic views (water & land) highlighting the beauty of the outdoors.
+Waterscapes & Landscapes highlighting the beauty of the outdoors.

 10. LABELING/PHOTO DESCRIPTION:Each photograph will need to be clearly labeled with the